Model Checking Lower Bounds for Simple Graphs: Paths, Unary Strings

 \begin{itemize}

-\item First, it will identify a subset of the input with size $I$ and another with size $T^2$.
+\item It will identify a subset of the input of size $I$ and another with size $T^2$.
 This is achievable by observing that the largest odd divisor of $L$ is $2I+1$, so we simply ask for the largest odd set whose size exactly divides the input.

-\item Using the root formula we partition the set of size $T^2$ into $T$ equal-size sections.
+\item Using the root formula we partition the set of size $T^2$ into $T$ equally-sized sections.
 Each will correspond to a snapshot of the tape during a step in the machine's execution.

-\item Identify the first section of the tape, and then identify a prefix of it with size $n^k$ (this can be done with the $exp$ formula).
-Identify a prefix of that with size $n$ (this can be done with the $root^{(k)}$ formula, since $k$ is a constant and a power of two).
-This is where the machine's input will initially stored.
+\item Identify the first section of the tape, which will have length $T=2^{kn}$.
+Then identify a prefix of it of size $kn$ (this can be done with the $exp$ formula).
+Identify a prefix of that with size $n$.
+To do this, we first identify a set of size $k$ (since $k$ is a fixed constant, this can be done with a constant-size formula).
+We then use $div$ to identify a set of size $n$ and then use $eq$ to find a prefix of size $n$.
+This is where the machine's input will initially be stored.

 \end{itemize}